Gotfried Coenraad Ernst van Daalen

-Gotfried Coenraad Ernst "Frits" van Daalen (23 March 1863 – 22 February 1930) was an Indo (Eurasian) Lieutenant General of the Royal Dutch East Indies Army who served in the Dutch East Indies.
-He was also the appointed Governor of Aceh from 1905 until 1908.
+Gotfried Coenraad Ernst "Frits" van Daalen (23 March 1863 – 22 February 1930) was a Dutch military officer of the Royal Dutch East Indies Army who served as the Governor of Aceh from 1905 until 1908.
+During the Aceh War, van Daalen and his men were responsible for the Kuta Reh massacre, in which hundreds of men, women, and children were killed.

 Biography

 Van Daalen was named after his Dutch father, Gotfried Coenraad Ernst (Frits) van Daalen, who was born in 's-Hertogenbosch, the Netherlands on 23 July 1836 and died in Surabaya on 13 May 1889), who was also a famous, decorated KNIL officer and a veteran of the Aceh War and who was discharged from service as a consequence of a scandal in which he publicly offended the Governor-General of the colony.

+On 30 March 1899 he was transferred to the Korps Marechaussee te voet.

 As a young officer with the rank of lieutenant and captain, van Daalen was awarded several prestigious military distinctions for proven bravery.
 He first became Knight of the Military William Order in 1890, was awarded the Honorary Sabre by the Dutch monarch in 1897 and was followed by his becoming an Officer of the Military Willem Order in 1898.
 Many other distinctions followed in the later part of his career.

 Although notorious for his controversial approach during the final phases of the protracted Aceh War and his consequent conflicts with both Van Heutsz and Snouck Hurgronje, he was appointed as Governor of Aceh between 1905 and 1908.

 He was eventually promoted to the highest rank of luitenant-generaal in 1909 and became commander of the KNIL in 1910, before he retired and returned to Europe in 1914.